LFGauss:

 .range(min: 0, max: 1)

 Scales the output to the given range.
-This can be convenient when using LFGauss as an envelope (see example below).
+This can be convenient when using LFGauss as an envelope (see examples below).

 Inherited instance methods